-International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Studies and complete the Center for International Programs Abroad (CIPA) International Transient Studies application.
-For more information, please go to CIPA’s website: http://www.cipa.emory.edu.
+International students (on J-1 or F-1 visa status) who wish to take summer coursework in their home countries after their first year at Emory must meet the requirements for International Transient Studies and complete the Office of International and Summer Programs (OISP) International Transient Studies application.
+For more information, please go to OISP’s website.

-Credit earned at other institutions may not comprise part of the last 64 semester hours or four semester of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Study Abroad programs or as described immediately below.
+Credit earned at other institutions may not comprise part of the last 64 semester hours or four semesters of work toward a degree in Emory College of Arts and Sciences, except as described under approved off-campus programs such as the Washington Semester and Study Abroad programs or as described immediately below.
 A final transcript for any summer coursework must be submitted by October 1, immediately following the summer in which the coursework was completed.
 All credits for non-Emory courses must officially appear on the student’s transcript by the end of their first semester upon return to Emory.

 Students who have completed 64 credit hours of course work in Emory College of Arts and Sciences and are in good standing may receive up to 16 semester hours and one semester of residence credit toward their Emory degree for advanced-level courses taken at another college or university in the USA.
 All such courses must be approved in advance by the chairs of the appropriate departments at Emory, who must

 - Certify the advanced level of the proposed courses, and

 - Provide a compelling reason why these courses cannot be taken at Emory.

-Students who wish to take courses abroad at an international institution must either do so through an approved CIPA study abroad program or petition to receive credit from a “non-Emory” program.
-For more information on CIPA’s study abroad programs or the non-Emory program petition process, please visit CIPA’s website: http://www.cipa.emory.edu.
+Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Study Abroad programs or the non-Emory program petition process, please visit Study Abroad's website.